Herself the Elf

 Herself the Elf was a franchise line for young girls similar to Strawberry Shortcake.
 It was created by American Greetings (through its "Those Characters From Cleveland" research-and-development unit).
-It included a series of dolls from Mattel, an animated special, books, records.
+It included a series of dolls from Mattel, an animated special, books, and records.

 The Magic of Herself the Elf

 The Magic of Herself the Elf is a 1983 American animated television special.

 Attempted revival

-American Greetings announced plans in October 2016 to revive Herself the Elf as an animated series, a co-production between Cloudco Entertainment and French studio Gaumont Animation.
+American Greetings announced plans in 2016 to revive Herself the Elf as an animated series, a co-production between Cloudco Entertainment and French studio Gaumont Animation.
 The relaunch never got off the ground.